Boundary Adaptive Local Polynomial Conditional Density Estimators: Pointwise large-sample properties

 As a result,

-To present the pointwise distributional approximation result for the estimator $\hat{\theta}_{\order}(\eval)$, we define the following statistic
+To present the pointwise distributional approximation result for the estimator $\hat{\theta}_{\order}(y|\bx)$, we define the following statistic

-It is worth mentioning that $\hat{\S}_{\order}^\circ(\eval)$ is not exactly centered, that is, it is not mean zero.
-Nevertheless, by the results of Lemmas~\ref{sa-lem:Taking hat off} and~\ref{sa-lem:Variance}, and the concentration inequality for second order U-statistics in Lemma~\ref{sa-lem:ustatistic concentration inequality}, we have
+It is worth mentioning that $\hat{\SProc}_{\order}^\circ(\eval)$ is not exactly centered and therefore, it is not mean zero.
+Nevertheless, by the results of Lemmas~\ref{sa-lem:Taking hat off} and~\ref{sa-lem:Variance}, and the concentration inequality for second order U-statistics in Equation (3.5) of \cite{Gine-Latala-Zinn_2000_Ustat} (Lemmas 7 and 8 in the main paper), we have